 Serving Trinity County Assessor California Property Owners

-Trinity County Property Tax Protest β€” How to Appeal & Save
+Trinity County Property Tax Appeal β€” How to Appeal & Save

 Trinity County homeowners overpay $650/year due to assessment errors.
 We fix that.